kanyczka/numpy_snake/README.md

 rows, columns of the box - must be integers

-starting position: box coordinates (0, 0) - must be integers
+starting position: some box coordinates, e.g. (0, 0) - must be integers